LenShustek/Playtune_poll/README.txt

    void tune_speed(unsigned int percent)

-    New for the Teensy version, this changes playback speed to the specified percent of normal.
-The minimum is percent=20 (1/5 slow speed) and the maximum is percent=500 (5x fast speed).
+    This changes playback speed to the specified percent of normal.
+    The minimum is percent=20 (5x slowdown),
+    and the maximum is percent=500 (5x speedup).

    void tune_stopscore()